In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 from the Crown.

-In 1889 Maxwell was in the U.S.A., he
+Around the end of 1889 Maxwell moved to the U.S.A., he

 California.
 Maxwell’s older brother, the Revd Abraham Ben-Oliel,